Agentic Economic Modeling: Agentic Modeling for Regional Experiment

 \subsection{Inference: Treatment Effect Estimation}

 To quantify the impact of the treatment, we employ a difference-in-differences (DiD) research design:

-where $Y_{zt}$ represents the outcome variable for ZIP3 $z$ at time $t$ (the share of each delivery option, each dimension of $s_{zi}^l$ or $s_{zi}^h$), $Treatment_z$ is an indicator for treatment zip codes, $Post_t$ is an indicator for the post-treatment period, and $\epsilon_{zt}$ is the error term.
+where $Y_{zt}$ represents the outcome variable for ZIP3 $z$ at time $t$ (the share of each delivery option), $Treatment_z$ is an indicator for treatment zip codes, $Post_t$ is an indicator for the post-treatment period, and $\epsilon_{zt}$ is the error term.
 The coefficient of interest is $\beta_3$, which captures the treatment effect.